With the advancement of technology, the means of buying tickets has changed drastically.

 Selling tickets with Eventbrite can definitely give you an edge over your competitors, as Eventbrite utilizes a given user’s history on different social media apps, ultimately managing to provide people with events that would suit their interests directly.

-Eventbrite has teamed up with social media apps like Facebook and Instagram, as well as streaming apps like Spotify to engage consumers and nudge them towards events they may be interested in attending.
+Eventbrite has teamed up with social media apps like Facebook and Instagram, as well as streaming apps like Spotify to engage consumers and nudge them towards events that they may be interested in attending.
+Event organizers that know how to sell tickets on Eventbrite have recorded significant success when they organize an event.

 There are several ways to go about selling tickets through Eventbrite.